-Ho Chi Minh city or Saigon is the biggest trading city of Vietnam with over 10 million of people living in there.
-HCMC is not only the center of economy and finance of Vietnam, but it’s also famous for its history and famous attractions.
+Ho Chi Minh City or Saigon is the biggest trading city in Vietnam with over 10 million people living there.
+HCMC is not only the center of the economy and finance of Vietnam, but it’s also famous for its history and famous attractions.

 - Brief information

 As you know, the Ho Chi Minh city or the following name called by local people Saigon is the biggest trading city of Vietnam with over 10 million people living there.
 HCMC is not only the center of the economy and finance of Vietnam, but it’s also famous for its history and famous attractions.
 HCMC is a must if you want to blend yourself into the modern life of modern Vietnam.
 If you decided to visit Vietnam then HCMC or Saigon is one of the cities that you should never miss out on from your travel plan.

 Saigon is a young land, but its modern history has been full of ups and downs.
 During the French colonial period, Saigon was considered to be the Oriental Pearl or Far East Pearl and then during the resistance war against America (the Vietnam War), Saigon became the capital of South Vietnam.
 After 1975, the name Saigon was changed into Ho Chi Minh city to show respect to Uncle Ho.
 Gradually, HCMC developed so rapidly and became the most important center of economy, finance, culture and tourism of Vietnam.
 You will need to learn how to cross the street with thousands of motorcycles on the road.
 So the rule is no rule in the way of our Vietnamese driving system.
 Good luck

 - Interesting facts